Home

 The lava ravine is a very deep cut, dug during millenniums by the Simeto river between the lava of Etna and the sedimentary ground of the mounts of Bronte's valley.
 Offers a mini-environment unique, harsh and wild, but also very suggestive and uncontaminated.

-The photographs on this page only partially illustrate the beauty of the places and the majesty of this still almost untouched site; in the video on the right above ("Let's go inside the gorges") our camera entered the gorges better, showing them in all their majesty even from above.
+The photographs on this page only partially illustrate the beauty of the places and the majesty of this still almost untouched site; in the video below on the right ("Let's go inside the gorges") our camera entered the gorges better, showing them in all their majesty even from above.

 The lava of ancient eruptions that filled the original bed of the river, has been, in millennia, eroded and deeply dug down in a profound ravine, very narrow and with nearly vertical smooth lava walls.